jaredsbt/cse15l-lab-reports/LabReport2.md

 # Part 1
 ![Hello image](images/Hello.png)

-1) The public string method, 'handleRequest'
+1) The public string method, `handleRequest`
-2) 'HandleRequest' is called with an URI as its arguement, and it looks at the string input after the "=" in the uri path.
-In this case, the string "Hi" is concatenated with the Handler class's string field called 'emptyString'.
-Handler also uses an int field called 'counter' that keeps track of the amount URI requests.
-Prior to the uri request, the defeault value of the 'emptyString' field is an empty string ("") and the default value of the 'counter' field is 1.
+2) `HandleRequest` is called with an URI as its arguement, and it looks at the string input after the "=" in the uri path.
+In this case, the string "Hi" is concatenated with the Handler class's string field called `emptyString`.
+Handler also uses an int field called `counter` that keeps track of the amount URI requests.
+Prior to the uri request, the defeault value of the `emptyString` field is an empty string ("") and the default value of the `counter` field is 1.
-3) The value of field 'emptyString' is changed by first concatenating the value of 'counter' with ") ", the string after "add-message?s=" within the uri path, and a line break " \n".
+3) The value of field `emptyString` is changed by first concatenating the value of `counter` with ") ", the string after "add-message?s=" within the uri path, and a line break " \n".
 Since 'counter' keeps track of the amount of requests made starting at 1, we have to add 1 every time there is a request in the uri path.
 In the moment, our fields look like:
-    'emptyString = "1) Hi
+    `emptyString = "1) Hi
-                   '
+                   `
-    'counter = 2'
+    `counter = 2`

 The emptyString field concatenates the string following "add-message?s=", and the counter field is a of type integer that keeps track of the amount of times the server loads a new URI request starting at count 1.  along with an integer field called counter, is mutable every time the server loads a new uri path with a string following "add-message?s=".